JB395/documents2/README.md

 * Adjust block size to maintain TPS (Transactions Per Second) and max gas per block.
 * Adjust the subsidy, the new QTUM that is created for each block as part of the block reward.
 This would likely be the current subsidy (4.0 QTUM) divided by “spacing improvement” (128 / 16 = 8), or 0.5 QTUM (for 16-second blocks).
 This keeps the overall inflation rate the same.
 * Decrease maturity, if testing confirms, for faster Coinstake spending (block rewards) and faster gas refunds.
-* With a faster cadence of intervals, nodes with slower processors, especially if they are staking large UTXO sets (> 1,000 UTXOs) may not be able to keep up and publish blocks.
+* With a faster cadence of intervals, nodes with slower processors, disk read/write or memory, especially if they are staking large UTXO sets (> 1,000 UTXOs) may not be able to keep up and publish blocks.

 ### TPS and Block Size ###